arg0s/arg0s.in/_posts/2014-04-29-lean-startup-customer-development-interviews.md

 </div>
 </section><!-- /#table-of-contents -->

 In a [recent post](http://arg0s.in/what-we-learnt-from-a-failed-mvp.html), I covered off learnings from an MVP we built out for charades online[^1].
+The post was quite popular, and made it to page one of Hacker News and Reddit, bringing in over 25,000 hits in a week.
+I learnt tons from comments and feedback from people, and also got to know a number of amazing people around the world like [@skmurphy](http://twitter.com/skmurphy), [@trikro](http://twitter.com/trikro) and [@spikelabs](http://twitter.com/spikelabs) who are applying lean to their ventures.
+Closer to home, I had great conversations with [@mtrajan](http://twitter.com/mtrajan) and others that are a part of the local lean startup circle.

+I realized that there were certain things that came naturally to me, but are areas which some people tend to get stuck at.
+I'm going to expand on the [original post](http://arg0s.in/what-we-learnt-from-a-failed-mvp.html) to dive into a few of them in the interest of sharing and continuing to [learn from each other](http://steveblank.com/2011/09/15/the-pay-it-forward-culture/).

 There was one question a number of people asked me via [Hacker News](https://news.ycombinator.com/item?id=7578518), LinkedIn and Disqus.